We declare summer over and autumn’s sudden arrival

 “It was too cold.
 I wore a sweatshirt on my 8 mile walk this afternoon,” tweeted @MJGood4three.

 Computer model forecasts for the next two weeks show no 90-degree weather, and even surpassing 80 may be a stretch.
-That said, many will find the forecast for an abundance of days with highs in the mid-to-upper 70s quite appealing.
+That said, many will find the forecast for an abundance of days with highs in the mid- to upper 70s quite appealing.

 The rapid weather regime transition is related to a change in the jet stream pattern.
 The fast current of high-altitude winds has plunged south, allowing Canadian air to pour over the region.
 Much of the northeast third of the country will see temperatures about 10 degrees cooler than normal this weekend.

-Temperatures typically trend cooler in September but this change in the jet stream pattern has expedited the shift to autumn-like weather.
+Temperatures typically trend cooler in September, but this change in the jet stream pattern has expedited the shift to autumn-like weather.
 In 2019, the jet stream held in more of a summer configuration throughout the month and even into early October, remaining well north of Washington.
 On Oct.
 2, it hit 98 degrees, Washington’s highest temperature recorded so late in the year.
-During September, the third warmest on record, it reached at least 90 degrees nine times.
-This September, we’ve only had two days above 90, compared with the average of four, and are likely finished with them.
+Last September, the third-warmest on record, it reached at least 90 degrees nine times.
+This September, we’ve only had two days above 90, compared with the average of four, and are probably finished with them.

 In 2018, we didn’t declare summer over until Oct.
 12. Nine of the first 11 days were above 80 degrees, and it hit 90 on Oct.
 4. Summer also took a long time to depart in 2016, until Sept.
 26. That September hit 90 degrees seven times, including 98 on the eighth.
 But, the arrival of fall was comparably early in 2015, when we announced its arrival on Sept.
 11.

-Summer 2020 will be most recalled for the punishing stretch of heat in July, which ranked as the third hottest on record.
-Twenty-eight out of 31 days hit at least 90 degrees, the most on record, and we registered our second longest streak of consecutive 90-degree days, 20, between late June and mid-July.
+Summer 2020 will be most recalled for the punishing stretch of heat in July, which ranked as the third-hottest on record.
+Twenty-eight out of 31 days hit at least 90 degrees, the most on record, and we registered our second-longest streak of consecutive 90-degree days, 20, between late June and mid-July.
 The period from June 1 to Aug.
-31 ranked as fifth hottest on record.
+31 ranked as the fifth-hottest on record.